 Coach Pete Carroll and General Manager John Schneider have a refreshingly unpredictable approach to the NFL Draft.
 So much so that whenever they are on the clock, you have to tune in just to see what they will do.
 I also have to admit, I love to hear the announcers squirm and adlib their way, unscripted, as their producers scramble to find a video package that coincides with the player the Hawks have chosen.

 The rest of the teams in the draft are so predictable there is nothing compelling enough happening to hold my attention.

-This principle got me thinking about the way most businesses treat their callers who are placed on hold.
-This is one of the most critical moments in customer interaction – the moment they contact you.
-On-Hold advertising provides the opportunity to reinforce your image, as well as your external marketing campaign.
+This principle got me thinking about the way most businesses approach their on hold advertising.
+It is one of the most critical moments in their customer interaction - the moment they contact you.
+It is the opportunity to reinforce your image, let alone your external marketing campaign.
 Instead, what they hear is often automated, straight forward, predictable, and boring.